olegasd123/persona-voice/training/voice/README.md

 ## 3. Eval — A/B vs the zero-shot clone

-The acceptance bar is *"clearly higher fidelity than the zero-shot clone."* The proxy is **speaker similarity**: synthesize the same probes with the fine-tuned voice and with the M5 clone, embed both plus held-out **real** target clips, and compare cosine similarity to the real speaker.
+The acceptance bar is *"clearly higher fidelity than the zero-shot clone."* The proxy is **speaker similarity**: synthesize the same probes with the fine-tuned voice and with the zero-shot clone, embed both plus held-out **real** target clips, and compare cosine similarity to the real speaker.

 ```